-To configure Botnet Blocker in Standard view:
+To configure Botnet Blocker:

-- 1. Go to the Settings tab and select Windows > Web traffic scanning. - 2.
-Under Botnet blocker, set the filtering to use for DNS queries.
+- 1. Go to the Settings tab and select Windows > Web traffic scanning. - Under Botnet blocker, set the filtering to use for DNS queries.
 By default, this set to Block unsafe queries. - 3.
 Set the alert level to use for notifications of blocked DNS queries. - 4.
 Click the following icon to distribute the policy: